-PUBLIC FACILITEIS POLICIES
+PUBLIC FACILITIES POLICIES

-- Policy 1: All diking districts and landowners of affected areas are encouraged to take immediate steps to identify those areas in need of repair and to take appropriate action with assistance from the Corps of Engineers. - Policy 2: Sewer systems shall be extended outside the Rural Service District only to alleviate a health hazard or water pollution problem identified by DEQ and will be used as a last resort.
+- Policy 1 All diking districts and landowners of affected areas are encouraged to take immediate steps to identify those areas in need of repair and to take appropriate action with assistance from the Corps of Engineers. - Policy 2 Sewer systems shall be extended outside the Rural Service District only to alleviate a health hazard or water pollution problem identified by DEQ and will be used as a last resort.
 Every effort will be made to avoid health hazards and failing systems which necessitates costly sewer construction.
-Periodic inspection of existing septic systems especially in higher density areas will be encouraged in order to anticipate needed improvements or possible needed changes in zoning density. - Policy 3: Composting toilets and the use of other alternative sewage treatment systems are encouraged. - Policy 4:Efforts to improve and expand existing water systems to serve rural population densities are encouraged.Consolidation of districts is also encouraged for economies of scale and better coordination.
+Periodic inspection of existing septic systems especially in higher density areas will be encouraged in order to anticipate needed improvements or possible needed changes in zoning density. - Policy 3 Composting toilets and the use of other alternative sewage treatment systems are encouraged. - Policy 4 Efforts to improve and expand existing water systems to serve rural population densities are encouraged.
+Consolidation of districts is also encouraged for economies of scale and better coordination.
 In areas where the future water supply by districts is questionable, well systems may be feasible.
-Lot sizes in these areas shall be larger to reflect this alternative.

-- Policy 5: A study should be undertaken to determine the extent of the aquifer (a large underground reserve) area believed to be along the basalt ridge from Knappa to Westport, currently in forest management.
-Every effort should be made to utilize this supply for future growth as opposed to expanding surface water systems because of the costliness of required treatment for surface water. - Policy 6: New power transmission lines will be confined to existing easements to eliminate further scarring of the hills. - Policy 7: Power systems which utilize solar (i.e. solar farms) and wind generated energy are well suited for the Northeast County and shall be encouraged to locate here.
-The county recognizes that there are limited agricultural lands within the county, but there is also a need to balance that limitation with the need for renewable, sustainable energy sources.
-To achieve that balance, the county shall encourage the use of small-scale solar installations (5 acres or less) that integrate grazing or other agricultural practices with the solar installation. - Policy 8: Major manufacturing operations shall be encouraged to develop their own sources of energy through waste treatment or other alternatives which utilize renewable resources. - Policy 9: The County shall encourage the creation of a Public Utilities District to increase local control and enhance resiliency. - Policy 10: Clatsop County will work with public and private land owners to identify a future site or sites for the installation of a solid waste disposal site to accommodate a biodigester or other system for the temporary treatment and/or storage of septage. - Policy 11: Clatsop County will work with public and private land owners to identify sites for the stockpiling and disposal of organic fill/waste that has been removed from other development sites.
+Lot sizes in these areas shall be larger to reflect this alternative. - Policy 5 A study should be undertaken to determine the extent of the aquifer (a large underground reserve) area believed to be along the basalt ridge from Knappa to Westport, currently in forest management.
+Every effort should be made to utilize this supply for future growth as opposed to expanding surface water systems because of the costliness of required treatment for surface water. - Policy 6 New power transmission lines will be confined to existing easements to eliminate further scarring of the hills. - Policy 7 Power systems which utilize solar (i.e. solar farms) and wind generated energy are well suited for the Northeast County and shall be encouraged to locate here. - Policy 8 Major manufacturing operations shall be encouraged to develop their own sources of energy through waste treatment or other alternatives which utilize renewable resources.